-Note: Respondents were asked to report on a 5 point continuum scale i.e. strongly agree (5), agree (4), neutral (3), disagree (2) and strongly disagree (1).
+Note: Respondents were asked to report on a 5 point continuum scale i.e., strongly agree (5), agree (4), neutral (3), disagree (2) and strongly disagree (1).

-It was observed that the chi-square test of perception on e-waste management with regards to each of the general information of the respondents was more than the individual table value of ‘X2’ at 5 per cent level of significance.
-Hence, the null hypothesis was rejected and alternate hypothesis was accepted.
+It was observed that the chi-square test of perception on e-waste management with regard to each of the general information of the respondents was more than the individual table value of ‘X2’ at 5 percent level of significance.
+Hence, the null hypothesis was rejected and the alternate hypothesis was accepted.
 Therefore, it was inferred that there was a positive and significant relationship between the general information of the respondents and perception levels.
-This implies that when general information of the respondents increases, the perception on e-waste management also increases.
+This implies that when the general information of the respondents increases, the perception of e-waste management also increases.

-Srimathi et al. (2019) explained that age was found to have significant relationships with desired awareness on e-waste disposal strategy.
-The results of the model provided that the coefficient of age was significant at 5% for selling as used commodity.
+Srimathi et al. (2019) explained that age was found to have significant relationships with desired awareness of e-waste disposal strategy.
+The results of the model indicated that the coefficient of age was significant at 5% for selling as a used commodity.

-Ohajinwa et al. (2017) found that the significant effects of the location on the mean scores could be caused by the fact that each geographic location was dominated by one major ethnic group (this was highly correlated with location) which in turn influences their attitude/believes and practices of e-waste.
+Ohajinwa et al. (2017) found that the significant effects of the location on the mean scores could be caused by the fact that each geographic location was dominated by one major ethnic group (this was highly correlated with location) which in turn influences their attitudes/beliefs and practices regarding e-waste.
 The location effect suggests that any health intervention should consider ethnicity and location.

-Okoye and Odoh (2014) emphasized the fact that from the chi square analysis, the calculated value was 79.1428.
-The Table value at 0.05 confidence level and 15 degrees of freedom the chi square value was 24.996.
-Hence it was found that the calculated value was higher than the table value.
-Therefore, null hypothesis, Ho was rejected and the alternative hypothesis was accepted.
-It was proved that there was significant association between the educational qualification and the awareness on e-waste disposal methods followed by the households.
+Okoye and Odoh (2014) emphasized that from the chi-square analysis, the calculated value was 79.1428.
+The table value at 0.05 confidence level and 15 degrees of freedom for the chi-square value was 24.996.
+Hence, it was found that the calculated value was higher than the table value.
+Therefore, the null hypothesis, Ho was rejected, and the alternative hypothesis was accepted.
+It was proved that there was a significant association between educational qualification and awareness of e-waste disposal methods followed by the households.

-Oomman (2014) found that the mean knowledge, attitude and practice scores across the three job designations in their job position on e-waste management were significantly different (F (2497) = 88.261, p = 0.000, 2 = 0.262); explaining 26.2% of the variation.
+Oomman (2014) found that the mean knowledge, attitude, and practice scores across the three job designations in their job positions on e-waste management were significantly different (F (2497) = 88.261, p = 0.000, 2 = 0.262); explaining 26.2% of the variation.
 The mean practice scores of the participants were: repairers 4.6 ± 1.35, dismantlers 5.8 ± 1.63, and butchers 6.73 ± 1.6.
-This implies that the butchers had a safer work practice compared to the e-waste workers.
-Overall, only 32% of the e-waste workers (repairers 16%, dismantlers 50%) compared to 70% of the butchers had a total score of >5 and were categorized as having a safe practice.
+This implies that the butchers had safer work practices compared to the e-waste workers.
+Overall, only 32% of the e-waste workers (repairers 16%, dismantlers 50%) compared to 70% of the butchers had a total score of >5 and were categorized as having safe practices.
 The mean attitude scores across the three job designations were significantly different (F (2497) = 8.878, p = 0.000, 2 = 0.034; explaining 3.4% of the variation).
 The mean attitude scores of the participants were: repairers 3.0 ± 1.1, dismantlers 3.6 ± 1.7, and butchers 3.7 ± 1.7; reflecting that the butchers had a better attitude towards their health in relation to their jobs.